 Love your enthusiasm - up, interesting, beautiful and awesome - wow!
 Thank you!

-Susan Hazelton from Sunny Florida on December 19, 2011:
+Susan Hazelton from Northern New York on December 19, 2011:

 What a beautiful, interesting and informative hub.
 I love nativity scenes.
 I especially love the Lennox one you featured.
 It is so elegant.
 Actually all of them are beautiful.
 Up, interesting, beautiful and awesome.